gallenc/jpa-examples/README.md

 	cd ~/work/jpa-examples

 \# Choose which combination of conditions you need.
+The master branch is the base - it does not have any of the specific conditions that are needed to run the examples.
+Therefore one of the branches should be chosen.
 For example, using eclipselink and derby:

 	git branch eclipselink-derby